Learning to Defend by Learning to Attack: Extension

 \subsection{L2L for Generative Adversarial Imitation Learning}

-GAIL aims to learn a policy from expert's behavior, by recovering the expert's cost function and extracting a policy from the recovered cost function, which can also be formulated as a bilevel optimization problem:
+Imitation learning aims to learn to perform a task from expert demonstrations, in which the learner is given only samples of trajectories from the expert.
+To solve this problem, GAIL tries to recover the expert's cost function and extract such a a policy from the recovered cost function, which can be formulated as the following bilevel optimization problem: